bc-kim/bc-kim.github.io/_pages/blog.md

   nav: "blog"

 ---
 For the extra information I could share with researchers, I'm preparing the blog page.
+Contents in this paper is just written as I understood, so there may be mistakes.
+Please [email][email] me if any information in this page is incorrect.

+[email]: mailto:kbc19901207@gmail.com